pauwan/Mailing/README.md

-# Mailing
-Mailing less than 35kb  - workshop in bootcamp CodersLab
+﻿Mailing - workshop in bootcamp CodersLab